MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-vpn-profiles.md

 ## Introduction

-This guide helps you understand and troubleshoot VPN profile issues that may be encountered when you use Microsoft Intune.
+This guide helps you understand and troubleshoot VPN profile issues that may occur when you use Microsoft Intune.

 This guide is divided into the following sections: